Skip to main content

 sudo umount /mnt/restore

-2. Follow the steps in the Detach volume document to detach the restored volume from the console.
+2. Refer to the procedure in the Detach volume document and detach the volume for which data restoration has been completed in the console.

 caution